tuxofil/tcpcall/README.md

 TCP/IP network protocol.

-The bridge does not any encoding/decoding of the payload data and assumes request and reply is given as binaries.
+The bridge does not any encoding/decoding of the payload data and assumes request and reply are given as binaries.
 This is done to reduce memory copies of a potentially big Erlang terms between processes.